makyo/writing/poetry/ode-to-being-transgender/index.md

     paragraphs: 9
     type: jekyll
     words: 327
-layout: page
+layout: post
-title: Ode to Being Transgender - 2015-10-14
+title: Ode to Being Transgender
+date: 2015-10-14
 ---

 You get to explain gender to all of your friends -